gogins/csound-extended/README.md

 ## Installation

-The csound-extended project is currently in an early stage of development.
-You are advised to install packages locally, e.g. in your home directory or perhaps to `/usr/local` (the default installation prefix).
-Currently the software may be installed in the following ways:

-1. Download and install the local binary archives released from this repository.
-You can either install them in your home directory, and configure them for running by adding the `bin` directory to your `ld.so.conf`, or copy the entire contents of the archive to `/usr/local/`.
-In either case, you should then run ldconfig and set the Csound environment variables as described in the _**Csound Reference Manual**_.
+1. CsoundAC and other Linux binaries are installed from the Debian package released from this repository, e.g.
+    `sudo apt install ./csound-extended-dev-1.0.0-Linux.deb`.

+2. The  `silencio` library and WebAssembly build of Csound are packaged in the `csound-extended-wasm.0.1.2.zip` archive released from this repository.

+3. The Csound for Android app is available from the Google Play Store, or may be installed from the `CsoundApplication-release.apk` package released from this repository.

-2. Build from sources, as described below.
+4. Build from sources, as described below.
 You may then install the software by running `sudo make install` in the `build-linux` directory.
 However, be warned that this installs the software in `/usr/local`.
+You will also need to separately install Csound.

 ## Building